marcoheine-com/disseminationapp/README.md

 node server
 ```

-Both commands will now start the local node server.
+Both commands will start the local node server.
 It can be canceled with:
 ```
 strg + c
 ```